nocchi1/BM25-scikit-learn/README.md

 In addition to the parameters available in TfidfVectorizer, the following parameters can be specified
 - `k1` (float, default=1.2) : This parameter adjusts the saturation of term frequency.
 - `b` (float, default=0.75) : This parameter controls the length normalization of the document.
-- `sqrt_tf` (bool, default=True) : This parameter specifies whether to apply square root scaling to the term frequency.
+- `sqrt_tf` (bool, default=False) : This parameter specifies whether to apply square root scaling to the term frequency.